 Color Doppler echocardiography combines 2-dimensional and spectral Doppler echocardiography to provide information about the size and shape of the heart and its structures as well as the velocity of and direction of blood flow around the valves and outflow tracts.
 Color is used to code blood flow information; by convention, red is toward and blue away from the transducer.

 Tissue Doppler imaging uses Doppler techniques to measure the velocity of myocardial tissue contraction (rather than of blood flow).
-These data can be used to calculate myocardial strain (percentage change in length between contraction and relaxation) and myocardial strain rate (rate of change in length).
+Myocardial tissue movement can also be evaluated with speckle-tracking echocardiography, which uses algorithms to track myocardial echo speckles (characteristic reverberations from the myocardium during an ultrasound) from frame to frame.
+Strain imaging uses these data to calculate myocardial strain (percentage change in length between contraction and relaxation) and myocardial strain rate (rate of change in length).
 Strain and strain rate measurements can help assess systolic and diastolic function and identify ischemia during stress testing.

-Three-dimensional echocardiography incorporates M-mode echocardiography, Doppler flow measurement, and Doppler tissue imaging to give a real-time, 3dimensional display of cardiac anatomy and function.
-This technique continues to evolve; its widespread acceptance and use have been hampered by lack of 3rd-party reimbursement.
+Three-dimensional echocardiography is increasingly used; special transducers can obtain a real-time, 3-dimensional image of cardiac structures.
+Three-dimensional echocardiography is particularly useful in evaluating the mitral valve apparatus for surgical correction.
+This technique continues to evolve; its widespread acceptance and use in the US have been hampered by lack of 3rd-party reimbursement.